ray-project/ray/doc/source/serve/architecture.md

 ## Lifetime of a Request

-When an HTTP request is sent to the HTTP proxy, the following happens:
+When an HTTP/ gRPC request is sent to the HTTP/ gRPC proxy, the following happens:

-1. The HTTP request is received and parsed.
+1. The request is received and parsed.
-2. The correct deployment associated with the HTTP URL path is looked up.
+2. The correct deployment associated with the HTTP URL path/ application name metadata is looked up.
 The request is placed on a queue.
 3. For each request in a deployment's queue, an available replica is looked up in round-robin fashion and the request is sent to it.
 If there are no available replicas (i.e. there are more than `max_concurrent_queries` requests outstanding at each replica), the request